How to Get Rid of Rabbits (and Keep Them Away)

 A fun (and useful) repellent is actually right in your own kitchen: coffee grounds.
 We’re mentioning this wonderful by-product of necessity here because it isn’t as temporary as other home repellents.

-Simply sprinkle the grounds around places you don’t want the rabbits to go.
+Simply sprinkle the grounds around places you don’t want the bunnies to go.
 The strong scent will keep them away for a few days until the grounds are absorbed into the soil.

 Decoys are a popular method of repelling critters and can be quite successful – IF you move them around occasionally.
 These are usually lifelike ceramic or plastic statues of owls, hawks, or other natural predators.